DPDK/grout/README.md

-# Boring Router: a sample router based on DPDK
+# grout # a graph router based on DPDK

-`brouter` stands for *Boring Router*. *Boring* because it should work in all circumstances, without any fuss nor extended configuration/tuning.

-*Boring Router* is a DPDK based network processing application.
+`grout` is a DPDK based network processing application.
 It uses the `rte_graph` library for data path processing.

 It comes with a client library to configure it over a standard UNIX socket and a CLI that uses that library.
 The CLI can be used as an interactive shell, but